GerHobbelt/pylene/doc/source/tutorial/installation.rst

     $ conan remote add lrde-public https://artifactory.lrde.epita.fr/artifactory/api/conan/lrde-public

-Pylene artifacts are stored in this ``lrde-public`` remote, as well as some prebuilt binaries of the dependencies to earn some time when getting the library.
+Pylene artifacts are stored in this ``lrde-public`` remote, as well as some prebuilt binaries of the dependencies to save some time when fetching the library.

 Install from Conan (Preferred)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^